Peter Hoagland

 Peter Jackson Hoagland (November 17, 1941 – October 30, 2007) was an American politician from the U.S. state of Nebraska.
 A member of the Democratic Party, Hoagland represented Nebraska's 2nd congressional district in the U.S. House of Representatives from 1989 to 1995.
+To date, he is the last Democrat to represent Nebraska in the House of Representatives for more than one term.

 Biography

 Hoagland was born in Omaha, Nebraska, and graduated from Omaha Central High School and then Stanford University in 1963.
 He was a first lieutenant in the United States Army from 1963 to 1965 during the Vietnam War.
 He graduated from Yale Law School in 1968 and was admitted to the bar the same year.
 He set up practice in Washington, D.C., as a clerk to Judge Oliver Gasch of the United States District Court for the District of Columbia from 1969 to 1970.

 He was a staff attorney at the District of Columbia public defender service from 1970 to 1973.

 Political career

 Hoagland was elected to the Nebraska Legislature in 1978 and served until 1986 when he declined to seek re-election.